 Messages with embedded links

-A message string MAY include one or more links to locations within files mentioned in the enclosing result object (§3.19).
+A message string MAY include one or more links to locations within artifacts mentioned in the enclosing result object (§3.27).
 We refer to these links as “embedded links”.

-Within a rich text message (§3.9.3), an embedded link SHALL conform to the syntax of a GitHub Flavored Markdown link (see [GFM], §6.6, “Links”), with the restriction that the “link destination” SHALL be a non-negative integer (whose interpretation is defined below).
+Within a formatted message (§3.11.4), an embedded link SHALL conform to the syntax of a GitHub Flavored Markdown link (see [GFM], §6.6, “Links”), with the restriction that the “link destination” SHALL be a non-negative integer (whose interpretation is defined below).

-NOTE: The GFM link syntax is very flexible.
-Since a SARIF viewer that renders rich text messages will presumably rely on a full-featured GFM processor, there is no need to restrict the embedded link syntax in SARIF rich text messages.
+NOTE 1: The GFM link syntax is very flexible.
+Since a SARIF viewer that renders formatted messages will presumably rely on a full-featured GFM processor, there is no need to restrict the embedded link syntax in SARIF formatted messages.

-Within a plain text message (§3.9.2), an embedded link SHALL conform to the following syntax (which is a greatly restricted subset of the GFM link syntax) before JSON encoding:
+Within a plain text message (§3.11.3), an embedded link SHALL conform to the following syntax (which is a greatly restricted subset of the GFM link syntax) before JSON encoding:

-escaped link character = "\" | "[" | "]"
+escaped link character = "\" | "[" | "]";

 normal link character = ?
-JSON string character ? – escaped link character
+JSON string character ? – escaped link character;

-link character = normal link character | ("\", escaped link character)
+link character = normal link character | ("\", escaped link character);

-link text = { link character }
+link text = { link character };

-link destination = non negative integer;
+link destination = ?
+Any valid URI ?;

 embedded link = "[", link text, "](", link destination, ")";